 When you deal with long-term health conditions, there are certain meal supplements that can prove to be beneficial.
 Glucerna is one such health drink.
-Glucerna for people with diabetes is beneficial in multiple ways.
+Glucerna is beneficial for people with diabetes in multiple ways.
 These vitamin-fortified nutritional shakes can also be included in weight-loss diet plans for people who don’t have diabetes.
 Going further in this article, we will explore the key features and nutritional facts of Glucerna, along with the pros and cons of including it in your daily diet.

 What Is It?

 A range of products by Abbott Nutrition that are low in glycemic index.

 They are a convenient, satiating, and low-glycemic source of food rich in protein.

 Who Can Use It?

 People with diabetes, prediabetics, or those who want to lose weight can consume it.

 It can be consumed for one meal daily.